Mon – Sun: 24/7 Plumbing

 Leaking Hot Water System?
 Here’s What To Do!

-Leakages in the hot water system generally begin from the outlet or inlet connections at the valve for pressure relief or the tank.
-If left unchecked, leakages can lead to mould growth, which is likely to cause health problems.
+Leaks in your hot water system often start at the outlet or inlet connections, or around the pressure relief valve or tank.
+If you ignore them, these leaks can lead to mould, which brings along health issues.

 So, it’s crucial to identify a leakage before it worsens to cause further problems in the plumbing system.
 Here are some common reasons behind a hot water system leak: